Grutas de Cacahuamilpa National Park: Other features of the park

 Rock climbing in this park is highly recommended by the Squamishrock rock climbing club.
 They describe it as having “collapse followed by several long, full of tufas, stalactites and Chorreras ...
 (Route 7 Mala Fama has long run the vast bovedon's Chanchullo ...) “ There are 45 rock climbing routes with grades from 10b to 13d of.
 Route types are desplome and techo and the rocks are mostly limestone with stalactites.

 The Limontitla Botanical Garden exists to demonstrate the native flora that exists in this subtropical, mostly deciduous forest.
 Tours of the garden can be done alone or with a guide to explain the species on display here.
 The best time to visit the garden is during the rainy season (approx. June to October) when everything is green and in bloom.

 The park also has a large swimming pool located in a point that overlooks the place where the San Jeronimo and Chontalcoatlán Rivers meet to form the Amacuazac.

 Popular culture

-Parts of the movie Tarzan and the Valley of Gold were filmed at the caverns.
+Parts of the movies Macario and Tarzan and the Valley of Gold were filmed at the caverns.